-A shortish foxglove with large, soft dusky pink flowers that rise above a rosette of fairly evergreen, deep green leaves.
+A lovely foxglove with large, soft unusual crushed-strawberry flowers that rise above a rosette of fairly evergreen, deep green leaves.
 More perennial than some.

 Does best in light shade in soil which doesn't get too dry.